RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-04/creating-order-page.md

 ## Introduction

-In this lab, You open the home page in page designer, navigate through and review the page designer panes.
-Then, you will create a new page that will allow customers to view the details of their recent order.
+In this lab, you open the home page in page designer, navigate through and review the page designer panes.
+Then, you create a new page that allow customers to view the details of their recent order.
-Customers will find the details of the order:
+Customers will find the following details of the order:
 - Order number
 - Order date
 - Status